RyanJulyan/plugo/README.md

 - You ship or test plugins independently and don’t want them to pollute the host env.
 - You want a cleaner separation between your main app and plugin dependencies.

+**Performance Note:** Virtual environments are created **only for enabled plugins**.
+Disabled plugins are skipped entirely during the loading process, so your environment won't grow unnecessarily even if you have many unused plugins configured.

 If you’re happy with the original behavior, you candisable it.
 ```shell
 # Enable per-plugin virtual environments